authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   contents, are cryptographically signed, and then validated by the receiving system.
   Using DNS, the receiving system can retrieve a public key, and then validate the signature within the headers of a message.
-When implemented properly, the systems responsible for sending the messages for a given domain name that domain should be the only ones capable of creating a messages that correctly validates.
+When implemented properly, the systems responsible for sending the messages for a given domain name should be the only ones capable of creating messages that correctly validates.
 Provided that certain restrictions are met, DKIM is one possible technology a receiver could utilize to authenticate messages in the context of BIMI.

 * DMARC - DMARC is a message authentication mechanism that works with SPF and DKIM.
 The BIMI specification requires that a message passes DMARC.
 In order for a message to pass DMARC, one of SPF or DKIM must successfully validate, and the domain in the From: address must align with the domain that passed SPF or DKIM.

+* MVA - Mark Verifying Authority - An entity that a receiver uses to certify that the iconography that they intend to use with BIMI is properly/legally licensed for their use.

+* DRA - Dispute Resolution Authority - This organization will moderate between two entities that believe they are both entitled to use a logo.
+Receivers should then abide by the decision of the DRA as it pertains to logo usage in the MUA.

 * Alignment - Alignment refers to the organizational domain, as defined by DMARC, of the domain in the From: address being the same as the organizational domain that passed SPF or